TalhoukLab/PrOType/README.md

 ### Packrat

 We use `packrat` as a package management system to keep track of precise versions of all R package dependencies used in PrOType.
-After you have cloned PrOType to your local machine and open `PrOType.Rproj`, the packrat bootstrap installation will intialize.
+After you have cloned PrOType to your local machine and open `PrOType.Rproj`, the packrat bootstrap installation will initialize.
 Run

 `packrat::restore()`